sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 If your keyword matches an entry in our dictionary, you can select a lexical form.

-You should select the form that describes your subject most, this is sorted from common to uncommon usage.
+You should select the form that describes your subject most, these forms are automatically sorted from frequent to infrequent usage.
 So, choosing the first form is often correct.

 [tsfep-image id="4"]